liftoffio/LiftoffAds-Unity/README.md

 ## Development Requirements

-The LiftoffAds Unity SDK relies on [External Dependency Manager for Unity](https://github.com/googlesamples/unity-jar-resolver) to pull in the required iOS dependencies.
+The LiftoffAds Unity SDK relies on [External Dependency Manager for Unity](https://github.com/googlesamples/unity-jar-resolver) to pull in the required iOS/Android dependencies.

 To integrate the LiftoffAds Unity SDK, you will need at minimum: